-&lt;sup>†The laboratory experiment specifications will be available from week 2 onwards in Moodle.
+[†] The laboratory experiment specifications will be available from week 2 onwards in Moodle.

-\The quizzes must be taken under supervised conditions in the demonstration computer labs.
-One question is accessible at any given time and once answered they cannot be revisited.
-The durations allowed for a quiz is timed.
-The students may use, books and lecture notes, and some questions may require use of MATLAB.
+^{}Parts 1, 2 & 3 of the Quiz must be taken under supervised conditions in the demonstration computer labs.
+The duration allowed for all quizzes are timed.
+The students may use books, internet resources and lecture notes except personal help.
+Some questions may require use of MATLAB.